Learn About Uncontested Divorce in Arizona

 What is an Uncontested Divorce in Arizona?

-The easiest and least expensive way to obtain an uncontested divorce in Arizona is to reach an agreement regarding all issues, such as custody of your children, division of your assets and debts, child support and alimony.
+The easiest and least expensive way to obtain an uncontested divorce in Arizona is to reach an agreement regarding all issues, such as custody of your children, division of your property and debt, child support and alimony.
 A divorce in Arizona that has been completely resolved by an agreement between the parties is referred to as an “uncontested divorce.”
+You or your spouse must be a resident of Arizona for 90 days before you can file your uncontested divorce in Maricopa County Arizona.

 The Agreement will outline all of the financial arrangements, a separate Parenting Plan containing the parenting time arrangements if the parties have minor children outlining their agreements relating to the children, and a Consent Decree for Dissolution of Marriage.
 Many issues should be addressed in these documents, so it is best to consult with an attorney to assist in drafting these final settlement papers.